MicrosoftDocs/azure-dev-docs/articles/terraform/aztfexport-ht1.md

+---
+title: Exploring Customized Resource Selection and Naming
+description: Understand how to customize resource selection and filtering, as well as when to use various methods with Azure Export for Terraform.
+keywords: azure export terraform filtering selection resource naming ms.topic: how-to ms.date: 04/05/2023 ms.author: stema ms.custom: devx-track-terraform
+---
-# Exploring customized resource selection and naming
+# Exploring Customized Resource Selection and Naming
-Azure Export for Terraform provides a variety of options to customize which resources you export:
+Azure Export for Terraform provides various options to customize which resources you export:

 - Using the UI
 - Using Query Mode